 Framed Cabinets frame the opening of the cabinet and the door attaches to the frame.
-These doors are popular in the traditional kitchen design.
+These doors are popular in traditional kitchen design.

 Frameless Cabinets do not have a frame and the door attaches to the side of the cabinet.
-Designers will often use this style in contemporary kitchen design and one of the advantages is the open access to the cabinet interior.
+Designers will often use this style in the contemporary kitchen design and one of the advantages is the open access to the cabinet interior.